hoangthe2924/Mul-seam-Carving-Alg/README.md

 ## Example

-This is a cute picture a couple of bunnies :).
+This is a cute picture of a couple of bunnies :).

 ![Screenshot](example.jpg)